rust-embedded/embedded-hal/docs/msrv.md

 - We will not update the MSRV on any patch release: \_.\_.*Z*.
 - We may upgrade the MSRV on any *major* or *minor* release: *X*.*Y*.\_.
+- We may upgrade the MSRV in any preliminary version release (e.g. an `-alpha` release) as these serve as preparation for the final release.
 - MSRV upgrades will be clearly stated in the changelog.

 This applies both to `0._._` releases as well as `>=1._._` releases.